hughashley/PWmanager/README.md

 # COM430 software engineering term project.
 # contains several known bugs:
-  -upon first startup, database is created.
-The first password recorded to the database is not recallable.

   -if a pin is incorrectly entered to recall the application must be completely closed to attempt to recall again

   -numeric zero pin will not work